 A local favorite, this trail starts near downtown Aspen, runs alongside Hunter Creek and opens up to a gorgeous wildflower meadow.
 The shaded path crosses several bridges and climbs more than 700 feet in the first mile along steep, rocky terrain before mellowing into rolling singletrack.

 The Boneyard, Eagle, 7 miles

 Work up a sweat with this easily accessible ride west of Vail.
 Tight-turning singletrack jogs through thick woods before journeying into sloping sagebrush fields.
 Three sections start with short climbs followed by exciting descents down rolling trails for a fun mix of ups and downs.
-Check out Eagle's new photo trail-navigation feature to see nearly every inch of the ride.
+Check out the Mountain Bike Eagle app to see nearly every inch of the ride.